-StreamStats version 4 is a web-based GIS application developed by the USGS.
+StreamStats version 4 is a web-based GIS application developed by the USGS (https://streamstats.usgs.gov/ss/).USGS.
 StreamStats has a map-based interface that allows the user to determine drainage area delineations, basin characteristics, and estimates of stream flow statistics for user-selected locations along available streams.
 The program also provides users with access to stream monitoring data by selecting USGS data-collection stations in the map application and providing access to flow statistics and other information for the stations.
 StreamStats provides estimates of various stream flow statistics for user-selected sites by solving site-specific regression equations.
-The regression equations were developed through a process, known as regionalization, which involves use of regression analysis to relate stream flow statistics measured for the stream gages.
+The regression equations were developed through a process, known as regionalization, which involves use of regression analysis to relate stream flow statistics computed for a group of selected stream gages (usually within a state) to basin characteristics measured for the stream gages.
 Basin characteristics are used to obtain estimates of the stream flow statistics for ungaged sites.

 StreamStats regression equations for Oregon were developed by Cooper (2005) and Risley et al. (2008).
 These equations were based on basin characteristics and flow statistics (e.g., historical percentile flow-exceedance values and annual and monthly 7Q10).
-Flow statistics were computed at 466 gaging stations across Oregon and proximal out-of-state areas.
+Flow statistics were computed at 466 gaging stations across Oregon and proximal out-of-statesstate areas.
 This study area was divided into 10 regions based on ecological, topographic, geologic, hydrologic, and climatic criteria.
 StreamStats includes 910 annual and monthly regression equations to estimate 7Q10s for ungaged stream sites in the 10 aforementioned regions.
 These equations were developed for unregulated streams (without major dams, constructed reservoirs, catchment development, or significant diversions/withdrawals).
 If the equations are applied to ungaged streams subject to such influences, the resultant estimates may require adjustment to approximate actual flows.